Max Steel: Max Steel: Forces of Nature

-Forces of Nature is the only movie whose title was changed in Latin America.
+Forces of Nature is the only film whose title was changed in Latin America.
 It was released under the name "El dominio de los elementos" (Element's Dominion).
-All other movies kept their respective names, even translated in different languages.
-In this movie, Jefferson Smith gets back to Bio-Con's abandoned base.
+All other films kept their respective names, even translated in different languages.
+In this film, Jefferson Smith gets back to Bio-Con's abandoned base.
 There he finds several of Bio-Con's animals in stasis, most of them failed experiments, with one exception: one of them, codenamed Elementor, wakes up and escapes from its container.
 Elementor looks up for five different Elementium isotopes, which Bio-Con originally used to experiment and mutate him with the intention to create a creature much more ferocious than himself.
 Each isotope grants Elementor the power to control and mimic one specific element: Earth, Water, Wind, and Fire.
 Once in possession of these 4 elements, the power to control Metal and Ice is granted as an extra bonus.
 One by one, Elementor absorbs each isotope and gains new powers.
 Then Jefferson puts Max under arrest without further explanations, but Max is able to break free when Elementor attacks N-Tek's headquarters looking for the last isotope.
 Max and Jeff find a way to escape but before they can leave the area, Jefferson reveals to Max that years ago when he was transformed into "Max Steel", in order to save his life the fifth isotope was placed inside his body, and that the arrest was just an effort to hide him from Elementor, since nobody knows for sure what would happen if the isotope is extracted from Max's body.
 After a brief confrontation with Elementor, Berto and Kat discovers that the fifth Isotope makes the others go haywire instead of adding new powers to its wearer, so Max decides to confront Elementor instead of running away.
 At the final battle, Max releases the power of the fifth isotope until its overcharge causes a reaction that destroys Elementor.